Hey Kids (Start Here)

 “What’s my balance?”
 Newt asks the cab, without much hope of an answer, because, honestly, do cabs know these things?
 He’s not sure.
 He doesn’t usually talk to cabs as much as he’s talked to this one.
 But it knows his heart rate and his name, so.

-“Five hundred eighty four thousand, six hundred thirty four dollars and eighteen cents,” the cab replies.
+“Five hundred eighty-four thousand, six hundred thirty-four dollars and eighteen cents,” the cab replies.

-“So, I’m pretty sure that’s off by at least four orders of magnitude, but thanks anyway,” Newt says.
+“Pretty sure that’s off by at least four orders of magnitude, but thanks anyway,” Newt says.
 “Good try.”

 “This is the information provided to me by the bank that issued your debit card,” the cab says, defending itself.